 Radial onion dice cut is one of the more common chopping techniques for onions.
 There is more than one way to dice an onion.
-The technique that works best is the one the feels most natural to your hands, which for me is the radial onion dice.
+The technique that works best is the one the feels most natural to your hands.
+For me, as for many, that tecnique is the radial onion dice.

 I use the classic straight up and down cut also, but the radial onion dice has a more natural feel for my hands.
 The radial cut is the first cut to start the dice.
 For the first slice, the knife is at about a 20 degree angle to the board and forms a slice that looks like a wedge.

-Some grocery stores will sharpen knives for free or for a nominal charge, sometimes knife sharpeners set up a stand at Farmers Markets and some hardware and kitchen supply stores offer a knife sharpening service.
+Some grocery stores will sharpen knives for free or for a nominal charge.
+Sometimes knife sharpeners set up a stand at Farmers Markets.
+Local hardware stores and kitchen supply stores sometimes offer a knife sharpening service.
 The cost is usually based on the knife length.
 It is well worth it to invest in a quality knife and keep your knives sharp.
 It makes food prep so much easier and more fun.